straydogstudio/film_roll/README.md

 ###Items aren't centering

 If items aren't centering correctly, it is probably because you don't have child div's in side the parent div.
 For instance, calling FilmRoll on an unordered list has mixed results.
 Usually the centering will not work.
 You'll have to strip all normal css styling to get it to work.
-Usually it is easier to convert it to div > div format.
+It will probably be easier to convert it to div > div format.

 If you do have divs inside a parent div, try temporarily giving a border to the child div to see what is going on.
 The child div may be centered, but its content may not be.

 If you think you have found a bug, report an issue.

-###Images disappear a the front or back
+###Images disappear at the front or back

 FilmRoll is really designed for content wider than the container.
 When you get to the end of a list of children, it rotates content ahead of time so there are no blank spaces during the subsequent animation.
 If your list is just wider than your container, or if your children are very wide compared to the width of the whole, you may see children disappear from one side before they appear on the other.
 This is expected behavior.